 - Hampton and Hudson -- If you love a good sports bar with elevated bar food (hello beef tartare tacos) and plenty of patio space, you've hit the jackpot with H + H.

 - Haven – Tucked away in the Brookhaven neighborhood, Haven is certainly a fitting name for this spot.
 The patio, with white tablecloths, overlooks a pretty green space, and tables are set far enough apart to ensure privacy.
 We recommend the mussels, fried oysters and duck breast.

 - JCT Kitchen – Ford Fry’s first Atlanta restaurant serves up Southern favorites on the Westside.
-Patrons really love the upstairs patio.
-You’ll find a different menu on this patio, more small plates for sharing.
-So, it’s a good spot for a light snack and drinks with friends.
+Patrons really love the upstairs patio, with small plates for sharing.
+It’s a good choice for a light snack and drinks with friends.

 - Ladybird – One of the reasons this patio is so hot is that’s it’s located right along the BeltLine.
 We recommend visiting for brunch when you can have your pick of seating.
 Then when you are finished with one of the hearty options, like the hot chicken on a made-from-scratch-biscuit, walk it off on the BeltLine.